 You are entitled to object to data processing by us at any time, insofar as this is based on the legal basis of “legitimate interest”.
 We will cease processing the data in this case, unless we can prove – in accordance with the statutory requirements – compelling legitimate grounds for further processing that outweigh your rights.

 If you have granted us consent to collection and processing of your data, you may withdraw this consent at any time with effect for the future.
-The lawfulness of processing of your data in the past until the time of withdrawal shall nevertheless remain unaffected.
+The lawfulness of the processing of your data in the past until the revocation remains unaffected.
 Please note that we may, where appropriate, continue to collect and process your data despite withdrawal, if this is necessary and permissible on another legal basis (e.g. for fulfilment of an existing contractual relationship with you, owing to a legitimate interest, or owing to a legal obligation).

 You may file a complaint before the competent supervisory authority if you believe that the processing of your data violates applicable law.
 You have the option of contacting the data protection authority responsible for your place of residence or your country for this purpose or also the data protection authority responsible for us.